junqing-zhang/junqing-zhang.github.io/resources/sdr/limesdr.md

 * [LimeSDR Made Simple](https://wiki.myriadrf.org/LimeSDR_Made_Simple){:target="_blank"}.
 The webpage does not give a full list of the tutorial series, google search "LimeSDR Made Simple"

+Return to the Main Page of [Software Defined Radio](/resources/sdr/).